-ASSAf was inaugurated in May 1996 by former President and patron of the Academy, Nelson Mandela.
+ASSAf was inaugurated in May 1996 by the former President of South Africa and patron of the academy, Nelson Mandela.
 It was formed in response to the need for an academy of science congruent with the dawn of democracy in South Africa - activist in its mission of using science for the benefit of society.